dntstck/blog/scheduled/raspberrypi-startup.md

 </figure>

 <h1 id="ttfn"><em>TTFN</em></h1>
 <p>Well, that's it for now!
-I hope I covered an introduction the Pi well and explained the differences between the Pi, Compute Modules and the Pico and what you should choose depending on your requirements.
+I hope I covered a brief introduction to the Pi well and explained the differences between the Pi, Zero, Compute Modules and the Pico and what you should choose depending on your requirements.
 As you've ordered your Pi and all the stuff to go with it, all we have to do now is wait.
 In the next edition we will be covering your first boot, running your Pi headless (if required), explaining Linux, GPIO, SSH and lots lots more!</p>

 <p>Catch you next time